 “I mean, she took up the whole god damn house and I can’t even have a corner in HER kitchen for a jar and a bottle.
 I really don’t get it!”

-“What else are in that cabinet?”
+“What else is in that cabinet?”
 I chimed in.
 “I mean, even *I *have a system for this kitchen.
 See, this cabinet is all vinegar and sauces, and that one has spices.”

 “What’s your point?”